Search Shortcut cmd + k | ctrl + k

 Due to some known issues related to peristence of custom extension indexes, the HNSW index can only be created on tables in in-memory databases by default, unless the SET hnsw_enable_experimental_persistence = ⟨bool⟩ configuration option is set to true.

-The reasoning for locking this feature behind an experimental flag is that “WAL” recovery is not yet properly implemented for custom indexes, meaning that if a crash occurs or the database is shut down unexpectedly while there are uncommited changes to a HNSW-indexed table, you can end up with data loss or corruption of the index.
+The reasoning for locking this feature behind an experimental flag is that “WAL” recovery is not yet properly implemented for custom indexes, meaning that if a crash occurs or the database is shut down unexpectedly while there are uncommitted changes to a HNSW-indexed table, you can end up with data loss or corruption of the index.

 If you enable this option and experience an unexpected shutdown, you can try to recover the index by first starting DuckDB separately, loading the vss extension and then ATTACHing the database file, which ensures that the HNSW index functionality is available during WAL-playback, allowing DuckDB's recovery process to proceed without issues.
 But we still recommend that you do not use this feature in production environments.